rust-lang/book/nostarch/chapter10.md

 }
 ```

-Conditionally implementing methods on a generic type depending on trait bounds
+Listing 10-15: Conditionally implementing methods on a generic type depending
+on trait bounds

 We can also conditionally implement a trait for any type that implements
 another trait.
 Implementations of a trait on any type that satisfies the trait